kparc/kcc/README.md

 As you will see, the majority of native operators in 𝒌 have exactly two completely different meanings based on the context where they are used, which is in turn defined by the number of arguments offered to the operator.

-For example, when you used your first ever 𝒌 operator in the expression `2+2`, you have used the `+` operator in a dyadic context since it received *two* operands to work on, left and right, so it was inferred to be `dyadic x+y plus`.
+For example, in the expression `2+2`, we use the `+` operator in a dyadic context, i.e. it receives *two* operands to work on, left and right, and is inferred to be `dyadic x+y plus`.
 The `monadic +x flip` will be introduced later, and has an entirely different meaning.

 #### projections

-Also known as *function views*, projections can be understood as "incomplete" function calls with at least one free, or **elided** argument.
+Also known as *function views*, projections can be understood as "partial" function calls with at least one free, or **elided** argument.
 For example, if a function of rank 3, `f[x;y;z]`, only receives first and third arguments, it will return its monadic projection, which itself behaves as a function:

 ```q
  f:{x+y+z}      /a function of rank three